ARMmbed/mbed-os-example-uvisor-thread/README.md

 [![Build Status](https://travis-ci.org/ARMmbed/mbed-os-example-uvisor-thread.svg?branch=master)](https://travis-ci.org/ARMmbed/mbed-os-example-uvisor-thread)

+<span class="warnings">**Warning**: uVisor is superseded by the Secure Partition Manager (SPM) defined in the ARM Platform Security Architecture (PSA). uVisor is deprecated as of Mbed OS 5.10, and being replaced by a native PSA-compliant implementation of SPM.</span>

 This is a simple example to show how to write a uVisor-secured threaded application.
 Three LEDs will blink from three separate secure processes.
 Each process also updates some memory private to that process.
 The memory allocator is also used in this example.

 Supported devices: